-In school-age children, watch for other signs such as:
+In school-age children, other signs to watch for include:

 Several eye conditions can affect kids.
 Most are detected by a vision screening using an acuity chart during the preschool years.

-Other eye conditions require immediate attention, such as retinopathy of prematurity (a disease that affects the eyes of premature babies) and those associated with a family history, including:
+Other eye conditions need immediate attention, such as retinopathy of prematurity (a disease that affects the eyes of premature babies) and those associated with a family history, including:

 Be sure to talk to your doctor if your child is at risk for any of these conditions.